arhamaneeq/sw-Pathfinders/README.md

 - `ALGO [algo]`, select algo for solver
 - `RUN`, start solving
 - `END`, exit the program
 The program will check to confirm whether the starting state is valid, and if so, will enter the SOLVER mode.
-There are four currently supported algorithms, `BFS`, `DFS`, `DJIKTSRA`, and `AStar`.
+There are four currently supported algorithms, `BFS`, `DFS`, `Dijkstra`, and `AStar`.
 During the **SOLVER** phase the program will use the chosen algorithm to find a path between the starting and end points.
 Once found you may return to SETUP or End the program.

 ### Project Structure
 ```